-I’d been on my own for a week.
+I’d been on my own for a week now.
 My police car was hauling ass down La Palma Avenue, with flashing emergency lights and siren (“Code three”).
-I’d been assigned an unknown medical emergency and was making my way to 6505 San Marino Avenue.
+I’d been assigned an "unknown trouble," medical-aid type emergency and was making my way to 9505 San Marino Avenue.

-The voice of Sam the Dispatcher continued from the auto speaker, the soundtrack to my unknown. “… Confirmed head shot.
-Victim reported as four-year-old white female.
-Possible accidental shooting by six year old boy, but unknown at this time.
+The voice of Sid the Dispatcher continued from the auto speaker, the soundtrack to my unknown. “… Now confirmed headshot.
+The victim reported as four-year-old white female.
+Possible accidental shooting by a six-year-old boy, unknown further details at this time.
+Proceed with caution.
 Ambulance in route.Your ten-twenty (location)?”

 “Westbound on La Palma at Western.
 ETA one and a half.”

-I recognized Sergeant Coovert's voice as it crackled on the air, “twenty-three ten, following up at Beach and Orangethorpe.
+I recognized Sergeant Cooley's voice as it crackled on the air, “twenty-three ten, following up at Beach and Orangethorpe.
 ETA about three.”
-I was slightly pacified by the news Coovert was close behind me.
+I was slightly pacified by the news he was close behind me.

 I arrived near the scene to find a woman frantically pacing back and forth on the curb.
 As soon as she noticed my black and white, she began waving her arms, motioning for me to come forward.
-I accelerated up to her and parked, exited the car and grabbed my first aid kit from the trunk.
+I accelerated to her and parked, exited the car and grabbing my first aid kit from the trunk.

 “I - I don’t know.
 It’s in there.
 The girl is in th-the last b-bedroom.”

 I gently and quickly moved past the woman and entered the room to find a tiny girl lying on the floor bleeding.
 There was no confusion.
 She’d been shot in the head.
 The blood pooling beneath her head was now married to the mustard-colored shag carpet.

 Police training made it almost autonomic for a glinting .38 revolver to catch my eye.
 It was lying about a foot from the girl’s head wound.
-In one fluid motion, I moved the gun to the corner table and opened my first aid kit, getting supplies to treat the wound.
+In one fluid motion, I retrieved the gun then kneeled and opened my first aid kit, getting supplies to treat the wound.